zwubbena/sas-cartesian-product/README.md

 So from set A and set B we created the Cartesian product A x B. The Cartesian product contains nine ordered pair combinations.
 That is, it contains all possible combinations of the elements from set A and the elements from set B.

-I realize this may seem abstract, so next I'll outline a scenario when the generating the Cartesian product is an essential first step for solving a problem when programming in SAS.

 ## Scenario

+In this section, I briefly overview a real life scenario where using the Cartesian product was an esential first step for solving an analytical problems when programming SAS.

 Create table of all possible 2019 determination level (DL) values
 ```